Wooza/ProspectTogether/README.md

 If autosharing is disabled, you will neither send nor receive any prospecting data.

 ## Client Commands

-    .pt - main command for the mod and the default sub-command is to 'showoverlay' .pt showoverlay [true,false] - Show or hide the overlay on the map.
-Toggles without argument.
     .pt showborder [true,false] - Show or hide the border around chunks.
 Toggles without argument.
-    .pt showgui [true,false] - Show the GUI where you can configure the mode (default or heatmap) and select the ore that should be heatmapped.
     .pt setcolor (overlay|border|zeroheat|lowheat|highheat) [0-255] [0-255] [0-255] [0-255] - Sets the color of the respective element.
     .pt setborderthickness [1-5] - Sets the border thickness.
     .pt mode [0-1] - Sets the map mode.
 Supported modes: 0 (Default) and 1 (Heatmap)